FikaWorks/website/content/blog/why-jason-joined/index.md

 have empty leadership positions or small bits of equity dangled in front of my face, while I finance someone else's "vision".

-I hate my labor paying for some C-levels vanity project.
+I don't like my labor paying for some C-levels vanity project.

-I hate "corporate career coaching" and I think it is degrading.
+I don't like "corporate career coaching" and I think it is degrading.

-I hate forced socialization Friday beer and wine.
+I don't like forced socialization Friday beer and wine.

 ## What I enjoy